Recruiters Nominate Their Favorite Phone Interview Questions

 Ask great questions, get great answers

-By asking creative questions like these, you can learn more about your candidates and improve their experience.
+By asking creative interview questions like these, you can learn more about your candidates and improve their experience.
 After all, it’s more interesting to be asked questions that really make you think, rather than ones you’ve heard — and answered — a dozen times before.
 Candidates will appreciate that your company probed a little deeper to really get to know them, and you’ll have richer information to make an informed decision.

 Co-authored by Ritika Puri.